erichson/JumpReLU/README.md

 * Deep Fool (DF) with 2-norm and inf-norm.
 * Trust Region (TR) method.

-We run both gray-box and white-box attacks.
+We run both gray-box and white-box attacks for the MNIST and CIFAR10 dataset, considering several different network architectures such as:

+* LeNet5 like architecture.
+* AlexLike architecture.
+* Wide ResNet (30-4) architecture.
+* MobileNetV2 architecture.

 For more details see the corresponding paper: xxx.